Most respondents rank the facilities as above average.

 The interviewers sat there and after i answered a question, they would write down a number in a box next to the question. yes, the gave me a SCORE.no notes, no nothing, just a number.

-Applicants commonly wished they had known to thoroughly research and vet their hotel accommodations to avoid unexpected issues, and that they should have been more prepared for the structured format of the interview process.
+Applicants commonly wish they had known to thoroughly research and double-check their accommodations to avoid unexpected issues, and to prepare for the straightforward and structured format of the interview process.

 To double check the hotel I booked with, it was God awful!
 I didn't sleep a wink and had the biggest interview of my life the following morning.
 But it paid off, I'm in in!!!!!

-Applicants generally appreciated the friendly professors and staff, advising others to stay calm during the interview process.
-However, some found the repeated school presentations off-putting despite recognizing the school's passion for teaching and student success.
+Applicants generally appreciated the friendly professors and staff, while advising future candidates to stay calm during the interview process.
+Some expressed hesitation towards the school's enthusiastic presentations, noting a preference for a more balanced approach.

 The professors and the staff seem really nice and the interview was not bad, but then again I'm always relaxed.
 Some people were freaking out!
 Just stay calm and do some breathing exercises.